 Last week was an eventful one for the Thread team, including two discoveries of items in our collection that were locally made here in Portsmouth!
 The first is a late 19th-century hat, which has long been a team favorite and featured in several previous posts.
 It turns out to have been made by Mrs. B.F.
 Lombard, a prominent milliner who made and sold hats at her shop on Congress Street in the 1890s.
 She later moved to Vaughan Street, where she kept her shop into the nineteen-teens.
 Our hat is a fine example of Victorian elegance, made of black silk with large grosgrain ribbon bows, and a few broken stems where previous adornment is now missing.

 Our second discovery is more elusive - a pair of blue textured wool shoes (now faded and almost green), with the name "Samuel Hawks" and "Daniel Street" printed inside.
-The New Hampshire Gazette and Portsmouth Journal of Literature and Politics advertised his shoes (and Daniel Street store) from 1824-1831, but our shoes appear to be of an earlier style.
-As our research continues we hope to find out more about the story (and time line) behind them!
+The New Hampshire Gazette and

 Stay posted, and in the mean time enjoy these pictures of Portsmouth's historical craftsmanship!